Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Planning Framework

 \paragraph{\textbf{\textsc{IsActionValid}}() Function} This function (Alg.~\ref{alg:isActionValid}) checks the validity of action $\textit{Move}(v,u)$ for an agent $\rho$ starting at time $v.t$.
 To be valid, the action must maintain \gls{ACOMM} constraint and collision free as the agent implements the action.
 The \gls{ACOMM} constraint is satisfied by one of two conditions: having a communication link with at least one neighbor or being a leader.

 The \textit{dynamic leading} technique allows the agent $\rho$ to take the leader role if its action goes furthest in time (Alg.~\ref{alg:isActionValid}:2--3).
 The leader is exempt from the \acomm{} constraint.
 The leader agent is determined by comparing the timestep of current action to the max-time of all the paths (Alg.~\ref{alg:isActionValid}:2--3).
 For agent-collision detection, $\Function{IsCollision}()$ (Alg.~\ref{alg:isActionValid}:6) checks if any segmented point along the action \textit{Move}($v,u$) collides with the planned paths in $\Traj^s$ (Alg.~\ref{alg:isActionValid}:5) at the corresponding timesteps.
 The action is also checked by function $\Function{ISCOMMS}()$ (Alg.~\ref{alg:isActionValid}:7) for the \acomm{} constraint, that determines whether agent $\rho$ can communicate with a neighbor during the move.

-As deploying \textit{dynamic leading}, a situation called \textit{out-of-communication-at-goal} can occur, which is shown in Fig.~\ref{fig:outComAtGoal}a.
+As deploying \textit{dynamic leading}, a situation called \textit{out-of-communication-at-goal} can occur, which is shown in Figure~\ref{fig:outComAtGoal}a.
 At $t_i$ agent $a_3$ is the leader, and reaches its goal in two steps ($t_{i+1}$ and $t_{i+2}$). $a_2$ follows $a_3$ and also stops at its goal by $t_{i+2}$.
 Agent $a_1$ moves along $a_3$ until $t_{i+2}$, then becomes the leader, planning without \acomm{} constraints.
 Agents $a_2$ and $a_3$ reaches the goals and stop there, thus the \gls{TCOMM} constraint breaks at $t_{i+6}$.
 To resolve this issue, we propose the function $\Function{IsCommAtGoal}$().